 Although virtual sports betting falls a little short compared to the real thing, technology has improved significantly in recent years to provide players with an experience that is surprisingly effective at recreating the real experience.

-Legal Sports Report published a post on the news and found the following example showing how far the technology has come.
 Modern virtual sports betting games are getting very good at mimicking the real thing:

 One major advantage virtual sports betting offers over the real thing is speedy results – a typical virtual sports competition can be over in as few as five or ten minutes.
 Players get immediate results and can get back in the action faster, and retailers benefit from increased turnover.